simon-tanna/simon-tanna/README.md

 ## :man_technologist: About Me :

-I'm a junior full-stack developer currently completing a Diploma in Information Technology at CoderAcademy.
+I'm a junior full-stack developer currently working on web3 projects.

-- I'm developing my skills in programming with a focus on JavaScript, React and Ruby on Rails.
+- I'm developing my skills in programming with a focus on Typescript, React, Nodejs and Solidity.

 - Currently I am working on expanding my portfolio to demonstrate proficiency in both front-end and back-end development environments.